 Google Maps overview

 Use the map to search, explore, and find your way around the world.
-The more you interact with the map, the more it becomes tailored to you.
+The more you interact with the map, the more it's tailored to you.

-The legend below describes 11 of the key features available in Google Maps.
-Not all features may be available in all regions.
+The legend below shows 10 ways you can use Google Maps.
+Not all features are available in all regions.

-3. See results.
-Your search results appear on the map, and the larger markers denote top results.
+4. See results.
+Your search results appear on the map, and the large markers show top results.
 Click any result to view more information, get directions, or even see inside a business.
 Details will appear below the search box.
-Learn more about pins and markers.

-4. Print.
-To print the map, click File > Print in your browser’s menu bar.
-Learn how to print directions.
+5. Print.
+To print the map, click the main menu then Print .
+Learn more about how to print directions.

-6. Drop a pin or explore the map.
-Click an icon once on the map to drop a pin.
-Click anywhere on the map once to get details about that place below the search box.
+7. Drop a pin or explore the map.
+Click an icon once on the map to mark a place with a map icon.
+Click anywhere on the map once to get details about that place, and the info will show up below the search box.
 Learn more about navigation.

-7. Right-click for more options.
-Right-click on the map to measure distances between points, explore the map, or get directions to/from that location.
+8. Right-click for more options.
+Right-click on the map to measure distances between points, explore the map, or get directions from one place to another.
+Note: If you're using Maps in Lite mode, you can't use the right-click menu.

-10. Report a problem.
-Help to make Google Maps better by reporting data issues.
+9. Report a problem.
+Help to make Google Maps better by reporting problems with the map itself, like a closed business or misnamed road.

-11. View Street View and more.
-Find a place on the map.
-Imagery like Street View and photos will appear in the info card below the search box.
-See even more imagery by clicking the Explore button in the bottom right corner.
+10. See Street View, photos, and more.
+When you click place on the map, imagery like Street View and photos will appear in the info card below the search box.
+See even more imagery by clicking the Explore button in the bottom right corner of your screen.

 Learn more about the mapNavigating the map